RalphBln/homebrew-hets/README.md

 to the latest nightly build.
 It will be installed by either providing the `--with-nightly` or the `--with-updater` switch.

+# Developers

+To update the `hets` formula automatically as soon as there is a new version of Hets, simply invoke `update_hets_package.sh`.
+This script updates the formula and pushes the update to this homebrew tap.

 [1]: http://www.informatik.uni-bremen.de/agbkb/forschung/formal_methods/CoFI/hets/index_e.htm
 [2]: https://github.com/ontohub/ontohub